Annarhysa/RecipeUs/README.md

-# Weekndr
+# RecipeUs
-An app that suggests weekend plans in your area.
+A recommendation engine that suggests recipes to cook with friends/alone.